coder/docs/images/index.md

 ---

 Coder creates [workspaces](../workspaces/index.md) using templates called images.
-Images facilitate and encourage reproducibility of development workspaces.
+Images facilitate and encourage the reproducibility of development workspaces.

 Each image contains the language version, tooling, and dependencies users need